craylton/craylton.github.io/blog/economy-is-weird.md

 Let me start off by saying: I'm not an economist.
 I'm just a regular guy with a 9-5 job creating software, with a mild interest in finance.
 I also realise this article probably comes across as a bit of a doompost - that wasn't my intention.
 The state of the economy right now is very weird, and I just wanted to put my thoughts on a digital page.
 Not financial advice of course!

-Here's a hypothetical situation: you have some spare cash laying around, let's say about £100,000.
+Here's a hypothetical situation: you have some spare cash lying around, let's say about £100,000.
 What do you do with it?
 You have a few main options to consider.

 ### Consumption